 For more information on this topic, read this article on gift giving.

 7. Save money on entertainment and vacations.

-You can also find ways to raise your kids without going broke by saving on your entertainment and vacation expenses.
+You can also find ways to save money while raising your family and avoid going broke by saving on your entertainment and vacation expenses.
 Family entertainment that provides opportunities for time spent together and also family vacations where children and parents can strengthen relationships are important.
 And fortunately, they can be done fairly inexpensively.
 Check out this list of many free and cheap activities you can do with your kids.

 And some of my favorite memories of growing up in my own family are our family vacations—even when things didn’t always go exactly as planned.
 Or maybe especially when they didn’t. 🙂 But you can save money on vacations, too!
 One of our favorite ways these days to save on vacations is to use Airbnb to book our accommodations.
 It’s more personal and even more enjoyable than staying in a hotel or even a vacation condo, and it’s less expensive!
 Triple win!
 For our last vacation, we stayed in a couple of great places with awesome pools and hot tubs and playgrounds, and we paid about $40 per night.
 And the places were definitely better than the pretty ghetto (most unfortunately!) hotel rooms in the same price range.
 Sign up for an Airbnb account here to start saving on your vacations and to receive $40 to go toward your first stay.
 Pretty awesome!

 Learn more about how to save money on entertainment.